 Bubbles (financial manias) unfold in several stages, an observation that is backed up by 500 years of economic history.
 Each mania is obviously different, but there are always similarities; simplistically, four phases can be identified:

 - Awareness.
 Many investors start to notice the momentum, bringing additional money in and pushing prices higher.
 There can be a short-lived sell-off phase taking place as a few investors cash in their first profits (there could also be several sell-off phases, each beginning at a higher level than the previous one).
 The smart money takes this opportunity to reinforce its existing positions.
-In the later stages of this phase, the media starts to notice with positive reports about how this new boom benefits the economy by “creating” wealth; those getting in becoming increasingly “unsophisticated”.
+In the later stages of this phase, the media starts to notice positive reports about how this new boom benefits the economy by “creating” wealth; those getting in become increasingly “unsophisticated”.

 - Mania.
 Everyone is noticing that prices are going up, and the public jumps in for this “investment opportunity of a lifetime”.
 The expectations about future appreciation become a “no brainer,” and a linear inference mentality sets in; future prices are an extrapolation of past price appreciation, which of course, goes against any conventional wisdom.
 However, this phase is not about logic but a lot about psychology.
 Floods of money come in, creating even greater expectations and pushing prices to stratospheric levels.
 The higher the price, the more investments pour in.
-Fairly unnoticed from the general public caught in this new frenzy, the smart money, as well as many institutional investors, are quietly pulling out and selling their assets.
+Fairly unnoticed by the general public caught in this new frenzy, the smart money, as well as many institutional investors, are quietly pulling out and selling their assets.
 Unbiased opinion about the fundamentals becomes increasingly difficult to find as many players are heavily invested and have every interest to keep asset inflation going.
 The market gradually becomes more exuberant as “paper fortunes” are made from regular “investors,” and greed sets in.
-Everyone tries to jump in, and new intrants have absolutely no understanding of the market, its dynamic, and fundamentals.
+Everyone tries to jump in, and new entrants have absolutely no understanding of the market, its dynamic, and fundamentals.
 Prices are bid up with all financial means possible, particularly leverage and debt.
 If the bubble is linked with lax sources of credit, then it will endure far longer than many observers would expect, therefore discrediting many rational assessments that the situation is unsustainable.
 At some point, statements are made about entirely new fundamentals implying that a “permanent high plateau” has been reached to justify future price increases; the bubble is about to collapse.